 When questions arise outside our own areas of expertise, we are fortunate to be able to call upon a group of extraordinary professionals in their respective fields.
 These include the following:

 Gerri Dayharsh.
-Gerri was a technical writer for Apple, Cisco Systems, and other corporations from 1981-2001.
-Since 2004, she has been an English instructor at De Anza College, Cupertino, California and Cabrillo College, Aptos.
-She is an alumna of San Jose State University, where she earned a Master's degree in English, and of the University of California at Santa Cruz, where she received a Bachelor's in Literature.
+Since 2004 Gerri is an English instructor at De Anza College in Cupertino, California and Cabrillo College, Aptos.
+She was a technical writer 1981-2001 for Apple, Cisco Systems, and other corporations.
+Gerri is an alumna of San Jose State University, where she earned a Master's degree in English, and of the University of California at Santa Cruz, where she received a Bachelor's in Literature.

 Kathi Lares.
-Kathi is business manager for Trinity Christian High School, handling finance, admissions, and college guidance.
-From 1996-2006, she was business manager for the Monterey Bay Charter School, a Waldorf-inspired elementary school, and from 1983-1995, she was operations manager at the Carmel branch of Kidder Peabody & Co., Inc., a national stock brokerage firm.
+Kathi is business manager for Trinity Christian High School on the Monterey Peninsula, handling finance, admissions, and college guidance.
+She was business manager 1996-2006 for the Monterey Bay Charter School, a Waldorf-inspired K-8 public school, and operations manager 1983-1995 at the Carmel branch of Kidder Peabody & Co., Inc., a national stock brokerage firm.
 Kathi received her Bachelor of Arts degree in Political Science, with an emphasis in Public Service, from the University of California at Santa Barbara.
 Her community involvement includes serving on the finance committee for the Monterey Bay Charter School, along with being an active member of her church and of PEO International, which supports educational opportunities for women.